AzureAD/azure-activedirectory-library-for-android/docs/AzureDevOps/Feeds/UpstreamSources/upstreamsources.md

 OneAuth has multiple gradle root projects which refer to the OneAuthAndroid feed

+# SNAPSHOT

+SNAPSHOT builds are maven packages that represent the latest code.
+Unfortunately Azure DevOps does not currently support using upstream sources relative to packages that have the SNAPSHOT suffix.

+You can read more about SNAPSHOT versions as part of the maven documentaion here: [https://maven.apache.org/guides/getting-started/index.html#What_is_a_SNAPSHOT_version](https://maven.apache.org/guides/getting-started/index.html#What_is_a_SNAPSHOT_version)

 # Upstream Sources Quirks

 - Only packages that are tagged as release or pre-release are visible via upstream sources
-- SNAPSHOT releases are not visibile via upstream sources
+- SNAPSHOT releases are not visibile via upstream sources see note in the following: [https://docs.microsoft.com/en-us/azure/devops/artifacts/maven/upstream-sources?view=azure-devops](https://docs.microsoft.com/en-us/azure/devops/artifacts/maven/upstream-sources?view=azure-devops)
 - Synchronization between a feed and an upstream feed occurs approximately every 3-6 hours, but is not under our control

 # Upstream sources for open source projects public maven